New Zealand research

 The Centres of Research Excellence (CoREs)

 The Centres of Research Excellence Fund is administered by the Tertiary Education Commission.
-This fund supports eight centres, several of which work in the area of health and medicine.
-The Association of CoREs website is an excellent introduction to these centres and provides links through to each of the websites.
+Currently the fund supports ten centres, several of which work in the area of health and medicine.
 Of particular note is the Maurice Wilkins Centre for Molecular Biodiscovery, as this centre specialises in biomedicine and biotechnology.

 Environmental Protection Agency (EPA) & Ethics Committees